Disposable Diaper Safety: TCF, ECF, and SAP Explained

 QWhy did some companies switch from TCF to ECF diapers?

-Switches prioritize efficiency and environmental balance; ECF maintains safety, reduces dioxins drastically, is more energy-efficient, and aligns with regulator standards.
+Companies that switched from TCF to ECF diapers did so to prioritize efficiency and environmental balance; ECF maintains safety, reduces dioxins drastically, is more energy-efficient, and aligns with regulator standards.
 Safety for babies remains identical, with pulp safety certified for sensitive uses.[2][8]

 QDo ECF diapers contain trace dioxins that pose risks?